Course Offerings: How do we set up the course sections?

 - Does not set up a separate section

-- Students from the home (non-teaching) campus are entered into the Learning Management System, but not entered by a feed from the PeopleSoft System.
+- Students from the secondary (home/non-teaching) campus are entered into the Learning Management System, but not entered by a feed from the PeopleSoft System.
 (This may be completed manually by the faculty member or by the office responsible for managing the LMS [e.g. Blackboard] depending on the campus policy.

 - Attributes: These sections should carry the attribute of "UM Shared Course-Primary."

-- Grades must be transferred securely by the teaching faculty member to the "Instructor of Record" on the student's home institution for recording in the database and on the transcript
+- Grades must be transferred securely by the teaching faculty member to the "Instructor of Record" to the secondary campus (student's home institution) for recording in the database and on the transcript

-- Courses must be delivered to partner institutions in an electronic fashion of some type that does not require the student to travel to the host (teaching) campus (e.g. online, Tegrity, Video, etc.)
+- Courses must be delivered to partner institutions in an electronic fashion of some type that does not require the student to travel to the primary (host/teaching) campus (e.g. online, Tegrity, Video, etc.)